Get your FREE Experian credit report and score!*

 Find out how to protect yourself from identity fraud and what to do if you're a victim.

-Will my credit report be the same at each CRA?
+Will my credit history be the same at each CRA?

 I would like to know if your reports hold the same information as other credit reference agencies or if not how do they differ?